bytefish/bytefish.de/blog/uploads_nancy.md

 ## Response ##

-You should also model all outgoing data as response objects.
+Any outgoing data should also be modeled as a response object .
 For now the upload response simply holds the file identifier.

 ```csharp
 namespace FileUploadSample.Responses